heseltime/heseltime.github.io/pages/rDai.md

 ![Seminar II in Practice, with Practical Work, no Symbolic AI (Already Done)](image-22.png)

 Also Symbolic AI (now called Knowledge Representation and Reasoning) was already completed in Pre II: so, in other words, shooting beyond ideal here, for my target.
+Computer Algebra is offered this semester; this topics [interests me](/wolfram) but is very optional.

 ### Semester III (**Target Final Semester**)/Winter (2024/2025)